-Hotel Del Coronado to lay off workers amid major renovations
+Hotel del Coronado to lay off workers amid major renovations

-The sprawling property with white shutters and a red roof is in the midst of a $200 million facelift.
+The sprawling property with white shingles and a red roof is in the midst of a $200 million facelift.

 The newspaper says once completed by the end of 2021, the revamped resort will have a new conference center, 142 more guestrooms, and a redo of the ocean-view sun deck.